 Cardiogenic shock occurs when the heart cannot pump enough blood to meet the body’s needs.
 It typically happens after a sudden cardiac event such as a heart attack or decline in cardiac function (such as acute or worsening heart failure).
 When cardiogenic shock occurs, blood pressure becomes very low, signifying the heart’s inability to adequately pump blood in order to provide much-needed oxygen to vital organs.
 Cardiogenic shock can quickly progress to multi-organ failure and death.

 Not every heart attack results in cardiogenic shock but, for those instances when it occurs, emergency treatment to improve the flow of blood and oxygen is essential.

 There are various stages of cardiogenic shock.
 Each stage requires selective and tailored treatments to improve blood flow and oxygen throughout the body.
-The Inova Heart and Vascular Institute’s Cardiogenic Shock Program is a national leader in providing standardized and team-based care to deliver the best possible outcomes, including utilizing the most advanced therapies with all types of temporary mechanical support devices.
+Inova Schar Heart and Vascular's Cardiogenic Shock Program is a national leader in providing standardized and team-based care to deliver the best possible outcomes, including utilizing the most advanced therapies with all types of temporary mechanical support devices.

 Cardiogenic Shock Survival

 About one in 10 people who experience a heart attack develop cardiogenic shock, which is associated with a mortality rate exceeding 50 percent in the United States.
 It is the most common reason for in-hospital mortality following a heart attack.

 Survival rates at Inova are consistently better than the national average thanks to our innovative multispecialty Shock Team.
 When the Shock Team began in January 2017, our cardiogenic shock patients’ survival to 30 days post-discharge was 47 percent.
 Those rates swiftly increased to 58 percent by the end of 2017, and have remained well above national percentages since.
 (See diagram below for 2020 outcomes).